OpenSDN-io/docs/release/releases/R21.12/index.rst

 Configure MTU For Virtual Networks
 ------------------------------------

-Starting in OpenSDN Release R21.12, you can configure Maximum Transmission Unit (MTU) for virtual networks(VN) in the Contrail Command UI.
+Starting in OpenSDN Release R21.12, you can configure Maximum Transmission Unit (MTU) for virtual networks(VN) in the OpenSDN Command UI.
 To configure MTU, select Overlay>Virtual Networks>Create Virtual Network.
 In the Advanced option, you can configure the MTU value in the MTU field.
 The available range is 0-9216.
 The Dynamic Host Configuration Protocol (DHCP) will not use the MTU value and it will not be inherited by VMIs attached to the VN.

 .. _Layer 3 Multihoming: ../../../opensdn-service-provider-focused-features-guide/layer-3-multihoming.html